 This shiplap ceiling tutorial also contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.

-Supplies & tools needed for giant pegboard:
+Supplies & tools needed for giant pegboard wall project:

 - Regular sheet of MDF pegboard (as a guide)

 - 1/2″ x 4′ x 8′ sheet of plywood (we used two)

 - Drill guide